1919SaiRam/Build-e-commerce-shopping-cart-application---Profile.fyi/README.md

-# for Build the backend :- ITs very usuable to make complete ecommerce-website as my learning with  scratc of Qkart-backend project ; with Node.js
+# for Build the backend :- ITs very usable to make complete ecommerce-website as my learning with  scratc of Qkart-backend project ; with Node.js

 We can be build backend for this buildout by creating the backend folder of follwing files ; such as